-A luxury British sports car for under £50k was very appealing back in the nineties and the early part of the 21st Century, and is even more so today considering you can pick one up for less than £6,000!
+A luxury British sports car for under £50k was very appealing back in the nineties and the early part of the 21st Century.
+It’s even more appealing today considering you can pick one up for less than £6,000!

 For Jaguar, yes.
-There was a lot riding on this for the company as a whole; they had to get it right and they did.
+There was a lot riding on this for the company as a whole.
+They had to get it right and they did.
 The much-criticised XJS had come before it and Ford had bought Jaguar a few years earlier, so they couldn’t afford any surprises.
-Fortunately the Jaguar faithful and the British public loved it, and the XK evolved into a second generation (X150) in 2006.
+Fortunately the Jaguar faithful and the public loved it, and the XK evolved into a second generation (X150) in 2006.

 It featured in a 1999 Austin Powers film in Union Jack livery, and in the James Bond film Die Another Day in 2002, with a few modifications of course!
 Let’s hope that one day the value of these goes the same way as many of the old Bond cars!